awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cloudwatch-events.md

 # Automated response and remediation<a name="securityhub-cloudwatch-events"></a>

 With Amazon EventBridge, you can automate your AWS services to respond automatically to system events such as application availability issues or resource changes\.
-Events from AWS services are delivered to EventBridge in near\-real time\.
+Events from AWS services are delivered to EventBridge in near\-real time and on a guaranteed basis\.
 You can write simple rules to indicate which events you are interested in and what automated actions to take when an event matches a rule\.
 The actions that can be automatically triggered include the following:
 + Invoking an AWS Lambda function
 + Invoking the Amazon EC2 run command
 + Relaying the event to Amazon Kinesis Data Streams